XboxReplay/express-ugc-proxy/README.md

 ```

 ### onRequestError
-By default if something goes wrong a HTTP status code will be returned to the client and the request will be closed.
-If you want to handle a custom behavior, this option is for you.
+By default if something goes wrong the request will be closed and a HTTP status code will be returned to the client, including the error reason if the `debug` mode is enabled.
+A custom behavior is possible with this option.

 ```
 const onRequestError = (details, res, next) => {
     const { statusCode, reason } = details;
-    console.info(statusCode, reason);
-    return res.redirect(302, '/my-error-page');
+    return res.redirect(`/my-error-page?code=${statusCode}&reason=${reason}`);
 };

 app.use('/ugc-files, UGCMiddleware.handle(